ministryofjustice/cloud-platform-infrastructure/README.md

 Terraform is used to manage all AWS resources, with Terraform resources stored in the `terraform/` directory.

-Terraform resources are split into four directories with matching state objects in S3, `terraform/global-resources`, `terraform/cloud-platform`, `terraform/cloud-platform-account` and `terraform/cloud-platform-components`:
+Terraform resources are split into five directories with matching state objects in S3, `terraform/global-resources`, `terraform/cloud-platform`, `terraform/cloud-platform-account`, `terraform/aws-accounts/cloud-platform-aws/vpc/eks/core` and `terraform/aws-accounts/cloud-platform-aws/vpc/eks/core/components`:

 - `global-resources` contains 'global' AWS resources that are not part of specific clusters or platform environments - e.g. elasticsearch and s3.
 - `cloud-platform` contains resources for the Cloud Platform environments - e.g. bastion hosts.
 - `cloud-platform-account` contains account specifics like cloud-trail.
 We decided to seperate account level Terraform and global "run once" as we're currently running from multiple AWS accounts.
-- `cloud-platform-components` contains appications required to bootstrap a cluster i.e. getting a Cloud Platform cluster into a functional state.
+- `terraform/aws-accounts/cloud-platform-aws/vpc/eks/core` contains core terraform which need to be present in every cluster.
+- `terraform/aws-accounts/cloud-platform-aws/vpc/eks/core/components` contains optional terraform components.

 As all four resources are defined with separate state backends, `terraform plan` and `apply` must be run separately: